 Suleuiâ or Suleuiâs are Goddesses of people, but in an important functional context — places, especially homes.
 Now it may have in the past been tribal or regional Suleuiâs that were more relevant.
 In a modern context, as many of us do not live around, and in many cases don’t live with folks who share our Bessus (custom), Suleuiâs solve the Gaulish context of the household spirit.

-Something to think about when we light our uandalâs (candles) to the guardians of our homes.
+Something to think about when we light our uandalâs (candles) to the guardians of our homes or selves.
 As They are a very special kind of spirit.

 Toutatis – Taken to mean “of the people”.
 Like Suleuiâs, Toutatîs seem to be a kind of deity.
 The difference is that there is no record of Them being invoked in triplicate or multiples, but it seems to be the thought that there was one per tribe, that each one had a Toutatis.
 A Toutatis is considered a protector of the tribe, and were normally likened with the Roman Mars.

 With this being the case, and though I stress caution when making assumptions — it would not be surprising to me if many Mars likened Gaulish war Gods couldn’t easily fall under this category.
 Such as Camulos, Caturix, Rudianos, Smertrios, etc. These Gods are of course distinct and are not “different faces of the same deity” or anything of the kind.
 They are known for being Gods of war, but also of healing and fertility.

 All of this just scratches the surface.
 There are many more deities that were worshipped by the Gauls.
 Many more worshipped by Galatîs today.
 However, as there are many places to find information, and many conclusions to be drawn as well as new gnosis appearing to folks constantly, I felt a brief introduction was appropriate.